 For group bookings or to book the course by invoice

 Globis Mediation Group has developed an impressive track record for delivering high quality mediation training which has led to recognition and national accreditation.
-Globis Mediation Group mediation training is accredited by the Bar Standards Board and OCN London.
+Globis Mediation Group mediation training is accredited by OCN London and is also a registered training course with the Civil Mediation Council.

 The accreditation criteria for this course is in two parts - practical and theory.
 Firstly, days four and five are assessed days.
 Each course participant needs to demonstrate their ability to mediate a dispute by using the skills learned on days one to three.
 There are at least three hours of observed assessment per delegate.
 A faculty member observes each session and provides 1:1 feedback to each delegate.